CLICK HERE TO VISIT INTELLIGENT NEST’S TOY STORE!

 9) Mon Premier Tidoo Bathtime Baby Doll by Corolle: Tots love to wash this baby in the bath, push it in a stroller and wrap it in a blanket.
 Well made, sturdy, cuddly and cute!

-11) Toddler Dress-Up Vests and Hats by Constructive Playthings: Parents often forget to buy dress up clothes for tots (other than princess costumes and capes).
-Boys and girls enjoy this set.
+11) Toddler Dress-Up Vests and Hats by Constructive Playthings: Boys and girls enjoy this set.
 The vests are easy to put on and take off and last for years due to the Velcro sizing tabs on the sides.
 A must!

-12) Shopping Cart by Melissa and Doug: I have tried and owned various shopping carts.
+12) Shopping Cart by Melissa and Doug: I have tested and owned various shopping carts.
 This is, by far, the best and has survived many unintentional trips down the stairs.

-13) Drum by Remo: Sturdy and kids love coming up with uses for it!
+13) Drum by Remo: Sturdy & kids love coming up with new uses for it!

-14) Plui by Moluk: Great science toy safe for children 1+
+14) Plui by Moluk: Great science toy & safe for children ages 1+.

 * * *